42Automation/long-context-experiments/README.md

 ## Actual queries

-For the Apple SEC filings:
+For the SEC filing documents:
 * Q1.
 What is the net sales for Japan in 2024?
 * Q2.
 What year had the biggest operating expenditure for Apple?
 * Q3.
 What is the net income per FTE in 2024 at Apple?